Super-Kamiokande Strongly Constrains Leptophilic Dark Matter Capture in the Sun

 Excitingly, the two dark matter capture scenarios with velocity- and momentum-dependent cross sections produce constraints that are up to 4--5 orders of magnitude stronger than the standard case of isotropic and velocity-independent cross sections.
 This makes our results in Figures~\ref{fig:firstpage}~and~\ref{fig:compare} the most conservative constraint compared to different models for dark matter capture.
 If the Solar evaporation barrier can be pushed down, these bounds can exclude the entire freeze-in theory target from 0.1--1~GeV.
 In the case of constant cross sections, Super-K and Hyper-K can only exclude (or potentially exclude) a small fraction of the heavy-mediator theory target, while the other two scenarios can exclude most the parameter space from 0.1--1~GeV.
 These results demonstrate the potential of celestial body neutrino searches to exclude theory targets for dark matter-electron scattering, which we leave for future work~\cite{Carlos_paper}.

 \textbf{\emph{Conclusions }}--- We use Super-K observations to strongly constrain leptophilic dark matter capture in the Sun.
 We study the neutrino signals from all leptophilic annihilation channels, finding that annihilations to $\tau^{+}\tau^{-}$, light-mediators, and the direct annihilation to neutrinos provide the strongest constraints.
-We obtain the strongest current limits on leptophilic dark matter scattering, reaching below 10$^{-40}$~cm$^{2}$ for dark matter masses between 4--20~GeV, and exceeding terrestrial direct detection searches by an order of magnitude between 4--100~GeV.
-We provide projections for future Hyper-K data, which can improve these constraints by an order of magnitude.
+We obtain world-leading limits on leptophilic dark matter scattering, reaching below 10$^{-40}$~cm$^{2}$ for dark matter masses between 4--20~GeV, and exceeding terrestrial direct detection searches by an order of magnitude between 4--100~GeV and project that Hyper-K data can improve these constraints by an order of magnitude.

 By further extending our analysis down to a dark matter mass of 0.1~GeV and considering different dark matter capture scenarios, we demonstrate the potential of the Sun and other celestial bodies to probe the theory parameter space of dark matter/electron scattering~\cite{DDLimits, Essig:2022dfa, Essig:2015cda, Boehm:2003hm, Boehm:2003ha, Fayet:2004bw, Choi:2017zww, Lin:2011gj, Hochberg:2014kqa, Hochberg:2014dra, Kuflik:2015isi, Kuflik:2017iqs, DAgnolo:2018wcn, Chu:2011be, Dvorkin:2019zdi, Chang:2019xva}.
+Notably, our work obtains larger capture rates compared to previous work on the topic, which we find to be due to the extra stopping power of high-momentum electrons near the solar core.
+This result significantly enhances the expected sensitivity of all solar searches for dark matter electron scattering.
 Our results demonstrate the potential of neutrino detectors to investigate leptophilic dark matter, which strengthens the motivation for future experiments such as JUNO~\cite{JUNO:2021tll} and DUNE~\cite{DUNE:2020ypp}.